CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Open** `app.R` and **run** run the script

-> *Note: On first launch, the app uses the `renv` package to restore the required R package environment.
+> **Note**: On first launch, the app uses the `renv` package to restore the required R package environment.
 This enusres compatibility by installing the correct package versions.
-This process may take up to 20 minutes.*
+This process may take up to 20 minutes.

 ---